 No post this week.
 I returned from a one-week vacation to Tampa, Florida only a few days ago, so I never had the time (or a decent computer) to write anything.

 I returned with a heavy traveling bag, though.
 Unlike western Michigan, Tampa is rife with music and game stores.
 I quickly devolved into a kid in a candy store as I searched countless stores filled with used games, many of them old and/or Japanese.
 By that, I mean these were the Japanese versions of games.
 Since I can use the Retron 5 to add an English translation to these games, I have the opportunity to play games never released outside Japan, like Romancing SaGa.

 But this is meant to be a quick post, so I won’t go into detail.
 (I do intend to write about some of the stories I enjoyed most in a future post, however.)
 So I’m out!

-A question that newer Fire Emblem players might ask is how does each game relate to one another?
-Does each setting exist in the same world but at different times, like The Legend of Zelda?
-Or does Fire Emblem share more in common with Final Fantasy, where most games only share non-essential elements, like Final Fantasy?
+One question that newer Fire Emblem players might have is how do these games relate to each other?
+Does each country exist in the same world, yet at different times, comparable to the Legend of Zelda?
+Or do most games share only non-essential elements, like Final Fantasy?
 Do any theories exist to unify the franchise?

 Fire Emblem Fates changes up the series in a number of ways while continuing features popularized in Awakening, but where did these features come from?
 What’s their lineage within the Fire Emblem series?